-Data from the focus groups were analyzed using analytic induction, a six-step method.
+Data from the focus groups were analyzed using analytic induction,9 a six-step method.
 First the data were organized by Academy, removing any personally identifiable information (PII) or other identifying information.
 Next, using qualitative analysis software (NVivo), the team coded data into key themes.
 All transcripts were coded and verified by two analysts to avoid individual bias.
 After coding was completed, analysts developed assertions that stated possible findings.
 Then, researchers compiled data that supported or contradicted each assertion.
 Once the data were compiled for each assertion, researchers determined whether to keep, revise, or eliminate the findings based on the support and contradictions for the assertion.
-Assertions are summarized in the subsequent chapters of this report.
-Quotes that exemplify key findings reached through the analytic induction process are included throughout the report.
+Assertions are

-&lt;sup>9 Erikson, F. (1986).
+9 Erikson, F. (1986).
 Qualitative methods in research on teaching.
 In M.C.
 Wittrock (Ed.), Handbook of Research on Teaching, (3rd ed., pp.119-161).